ballerina-platform/ballerina-dev-website/downloads/swan-lake-release-notes/swan-lake-alpha4/swan-lake-alpha4-release-note.md

 <em>This is the fourth Alpha release in a series of planned Alpha and Beta releases leading up to the Ballerina Swan Lake GA release.</em>

-It introduces the new language features planned for the Swan Lake GA release and includes improvements and bug fixes done to the compiler, runtime, standard library, and developer tooling after the Swan Lake Alpha 3 release.
+It introduces the new language features planned for the Swan Lake GA release and includes improvements and bug fixes done to the compiler, runtime, standard library, and developer tooling after the Swan Lake Alpha3 release.

 - [Updating Ballerina](#updating-ballerina)
 - [Installing Ballerina](#installing-ballerina)